Skip to main content

 Distinguished Speakers Series

 With the day-to-day stressors of managing Covid receding, new (and not-so-new) pressures on K-12 education are swirling.
-In collaboration with the Colorado Department of Education we are excited to be able to provide this professional development opportunity.
+The Colorado Department of Education is excited to bring back the wildly popular Distinguished Speakers Series to help you be highly effective and inspired in the work you do each day.
 Join us this Fall & Spring for an amazing virtual line up of some of the country’s leading voices on what students and educators need NOW to help our schools succeed.

 Fresh Ideas